 - A shoplifter’s willingness to pay for an item after the police apprehend them will not defeat a charge of shoplifting.
 As long as the defendant intended to take the item without paying at the time, they have shoplifted.

-- A person can commit shoplifting by altering or removing price tags.
+- A person can commit shoplifting in Colorado by altering or removing price tags.
 These acts illustrate an intention to take money from the merchant.

 Establishing the Value of the Item Stolen